zeng-ziyin/DeepLA-Net/README.md

 # DeepLA-Net: Very Deep Local Aggregation Networks for Point Cloud Analysis

-Here is the PyTorch implementation of our Very Deep Local Aggregation Networks for Point Cloud Analysis.
+Here is the PyTorch implementation of the paper **_Very Deep Local Aggregation Networks for Point Cloud Analysis_**.
 The current version only releases project repo.
 The full code will be coming soon.

 ## Highlights
 - *Dec, 2023*: We released our project repo for PTv3, if you have any questions related to our work, please feel free to open an issue.